TritonDataCenter/sdcadm/lib/steps/README.md

         function (arg, next)

-It is meant to be encapsulate a useful chunk of work (a step) done for some sdcadm process, e.g. a small thing like "run imgadm import of the given UUID locally", or a larger thing like "wait for the given instance (a VM) to come online".
+It is meant to encapsulate a useful chunk of work (a step) done for some sdcadm process, e.g. a small thing like "run imgadm import of the given UUID locally", or a larger thing like "wait for the given instance (a VM) to come online".
 Typically the "sdcadm process" here is a part of `sdcadm up ...` or